 As my feet pedaled, my mind wandered into the world of illustrated adventures that awaited me a few blocks away.
 Was I in the mood for DC or Marvel?
 Or was the order of the day to be a few packs of trading cards, to make the money go further?
 I didn’t often get to make this trip, after all, and I knew I should make it count.
 My mom liked to remind me that money didn’t grow on trees and I liked to pretend the oleanders behind our house were thick with cash.

 The route to the comic book store was relatively short and familiar enough that I could have biked it blindfolded.
-With my mind already a mile away and looking at comics, I passed over the bridge and noted I was half way there already.
+With my mind already a mile away and looking at comics, I passed over the bridge and noted I was halfway there already.
 I saw other kids playing on the dry creek bed and thought they were pitiable, playing with newspapers and sticks down there in the sand.
 Ace stopped to stick his head through the support beams and whuffed at the boys, but they didn’t bother looking up.
 I paid no attention to them; I would soon be bettering my imagination with pictures and stories galore, while they played in the dirt.
-I figured that was why, someday, us women would rule the earth: because comics were just that cool.
+I figured that was why, someday, us women would rule the earth when I was grown: because comics were just that cool.

 Soon, ahead of me lay the deep-edged river overflow that bisected town.
 To this day, the channel bed is drier than wet but it is somehow teaming with life, plants choking out whatever way water might someday find again.
 Tall trees provided a multi-layered canopy that reminded me of a rainforest because from the sandy bed, there was no visible blue even on the clearest days.
 Vines and wild berries climbed over the steep sides, growing unchecked and thick.
 If only the overflow knew how to do its job proper.
 Instead, it had dried up in the hot summer, leaving the flora crispy and bitter, biting whatever skinny legs ventured down to the few deep puddles that trickled through along the way.